awslabs/clickstream-analytics-on-aws/docs/en/faq.md

 Before implementing Amazon Redshift data sharing, please note the following:

-- You can share data between cluster types, as well as between configured clusters and serverless ones.
+- You can share data between the same cluster types, as well as between provisioned clusters and serverless clusters.
-- Only **RA3** type clusters and **Redshift serverless** support data sharing.
+- Only **Ra3** type clusters and **Redshift serverless** support data sharing.

 Taking Redshift serverless as an example of data sharing, follow these operational steps:

 1. [Create a Redshift serverless][serverless-console-workflows] as the data consumer.
 2. Run SQL in the producer Redshift database (The project database configured in the Clickstream solution) to create a data share and grant consumer permissions:
     ```sql
-    -- Create Datashare
+    -- Create Data sharing

-    CREATE DATASHARE bi SET PUBLICACCESSIBLE FALSE;
+    CREATE DATASHARE <data share name> SET PUBLICACCESSIBLE FALSE;
-    ALTER DATASHARE bi ADD SCHEMA <schema>;
+    ALTER DATASHARE <data share name> ADD SCHEMA <schema>;
-    ALTER DATASHARE bi ADD ALL TABLES IN SCHEMA <schema>;
+    ALTER DATASHARE <data share name> ADD ALL TABLES IN SCHEMA <schema>;

-    -- Grant the Datashare to the consumer Redshift.
+    -- Grant the Data sharing to the consumer Redshift.

-    GRANT USAGE ON DATASHARE bi TO NAMESPACE '<target namespace id>';
+    GRANT USAGE ON DATASHARE <data share name> TO NAMESPACE '<consumer namespace id>';
     ```
-    Replace `<schema>` with the schema you want to share, and `<target namespace id>` with the consumer Redshift serverless namespace ID.
+    Replace `<data share name>` with the name you want to share, `<schema>` with the schema you want to share, and `<consumer namespace id>` with the consumer Redshift serverless namespace ID.
 3. Run SQL in the consumer Redshift database:
     ```sql
-    -- Create Datashare
+    -- Create Data sharing

-    CREATE DATASHARE <new database name> WITH PERMISSIONS FROM DATASHARE bi OF NAMESPACE '<source namespace id>';
+    CREATE DATASHARE <new database name> WITH PERMISSIONS FROM DATASHARE <data share name> OF NAMESPACE '<source namespace id>';

     -- Create bi user